Credit card agreement regulated by the consumer credit act 1974

 We use Direct Debit to collect payment of, at least, the minimum monthly repayment amount from your primary Linked Account.
-If sufficient funds are not available, we charge a £5 missed payment fee (subject to a maximum of £20).
+If sufficient funds are not available, we charge a £10 missed payment fee each time you miss a payment.

 You can cancel your Direct Debits at any time either by contacting us at email@example.com or by telling the bank or building society where you have your bank account.

 If you cancel all Direct Debit payments, we will freeze your card and you will not be able to use the card or make payments with your card until you add at least one Direct Debit to a Linked Account (excluding any linked savings accounts).

 To improve the App and its functionality, we will ask you to update it from time to time.